MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite 2023/DEMO_Lab1_Ex3.md

     module: 'Module 1 - Implement Information Protection'
 ---

-# Lab 1 - Exercise 3 - Manage Sensitivity Labels
+# Exercise 3 - Manage Sensitivity Labels

 In this lab you will assume the role of Joni Sherman, a System Administrator for Contoso Ltd.
 Your organization is based in Rednitzhembach, Germany and is currently implementing a sensitivity plan to ensure that all employee documents in the HR department have been marked with a sensitivity label as part of your organizations information protection policies.